 About Member Services

-Our nine members work in communities across the state to provide direct support to people affected by domestic abuse and violence, and to improve the ways our communities and institutions respond to abuse.
+Our members work in communities across the state to provide direct support to people affected by domestic abuse and violence, and to improve the ways our communities and institutions respond to abuse.
 Supporting their efforts is a core component of MCEDV’s mission.

 This close partnership benefits us all.
 We rely on our members to shape our policy, training and awareness-raising priorities.
 Their experiences with survivors in communities across Maine deeply informs our work at the Coalition office.